samsquire/ideas4/README.md

 # 7. Automated API traversal

+Imagine an API as a graph and define a traversal of the API to get what you want.
+In other words, the types between API methods should be inferred.
+Imagine I want to backup my files and I want to deduplicate them, compress them and encrypt them and upload them.
+Each of these steps takes a type.
+The formation of the circuit can be automatic if the types are well defined, it's a search through a graph.

 # 8. Server server

 Creating a performant server is difficult.
 The lessons from Nginx and Apache and pretty much every REST framework or mail server or IRC server or server runner such as gunicorn could be taken and combined into a generic server.
 This server would be super performant.